Old Dale Road - Gold Crown Road 4WD

 Upon our arrival at the entrance to Old Dale Road, we stopped to coordinate our trip and check our cameras.
 When I exited the jeep, I noticed a large pencil cholla stand (Opuntia ramoissima) nearby and captured some nice shots.
 This treacherous looking plant with numerous long, sharp spines, is also called diamond cholla or pencil cactus.

 Once organized, we were ready to begin our adventure down the washboard dirt road into the Pinto Basin.
 On both sides of the road, plant life was abundant.
 I spotted creosote (Larrea tridentata), pencil cholla, numerous smoke trees (Dalea spinosa) and an occasional beavertail cactus (Opuntia basilaris).
 I was surprised to see so many plants in bloom in November.
 In the desert, no matter what month you visit, there is always something in bloom, but the yellow, white and green colors that filled the roadside were more than I had expected.

-As we traveled further into the Pinto Basin, the dirt road turned from a washboard graded surface, to fairly deep sand.
+As we traveled further into the Pinto Basin, the dirt road turned from a washboard graded surface, to sand.
 Sections of the road passed through sandy washes bordered by smoke trees and desert willows (Chilopsis linearis); the latter were in full bloom.